kamikadze328/kamikadze328/README.md

 ## Hi there 👋

+Experienced Android Developer with a strong background in developing and maintaining high stable applications.
+Published two apps on Google Play and participated in a mobile app hackathon.
+Graduated in 2022 with a degree in Software Engineering.
 <!--
 **kamikadze328/kamikadze328** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.